Buller-Lab/EnzyDEL_NATs/Distribution-wheighted_binding_energies/README.md

 xtb CM_binder.xyz --alpb water --charge -4 --input XTB_constraints.inp --opt
 ```

-Remember to ajust the charge value (`--charge -4` in this example and the list of atoms to fix in the XTB_constraints.inp (example and constraints are available in the xtb_constraint_files folder)
+Remember to ajust the charge value (`--charge -4`) in this example and the list of atoms to fix in the XTB_constraints.inp (example and constraints are available in the xtb_constraint_files folder)

 This command will generate a `xtbolt.xyz` file and a `charge` file with and others.
-I recomend to rename the `xtbopt.xyz` to something that can be easily recognizable (`CM_binder_GFN2opt.xyz`), and `charge` must be placed, without changing the name, in the same place the CREST calculation will take place.
+I recomend to rename the `xtbopt.xyz` to something that can be easily recognizable (like `CM_binder_GFN2opt.xyz`), and `charge` must be placed, without changing the name, in the same place the CREST calculation will take place.

 - Compute the conformers using CREST like this.
 ```
 crest crest_input.toml --nci --noopt —cinp CREST_constraints.inp
 ```

 CREST toml input and constraint files are available in the `CREST_inputs_and_constraints` folder.
-Remember to ajust the atoms fixed, the atoms selected for the metadynamics (binder/part of the binder), charge, and number of threads.
+Remember to ajust the atoms fixed, the atoms selected for the metadynamics (binder/region of the binder), charge, and number of threads.

 This command will use CREST to create the conformers structures (`crest_conformers.xyz`) for your system that will be later used for the binding energy calculation.